Toowong to West End Green Bridge

 Brisbane City Council is building new green bridges across Brisbane to make it even easier for you to get around our city.

-The Toowong to West End Green Bridge will cater for pedestrians and cyclists and will create a vital active travel network between the growing communities in West End and Toowong.
+The Toowong to West End Green Bridge will create a vital active travel network, making it easier to walk or ride between the growing communities in West End and Toowong.

 Following the outcomes of community consultation on potential alignment options for the Toowong to West End Green Bridge, Council is preparing a concept design and preliminary business case for the project for further discussion with the community in the second half of 2021.